 Passover at Beth Or

-The last day of Passover is Monday, April 1, 2013 at 9 am.
+The last day of Passover service is April 21, 2013 at 9 am.
 Worship services will be held and Yizkor prayers will be recited.

 Did you know?